How GPSBabel is Quality Assured

 - We make regular scans of the code with cppcheck

-- Late in the 1.5.0 beta, we've started experimenting with Coverity.
+- We've started experimenting with Coverity.
 As of this writing, it's still giving a high number of false positives, but we're working with the Coverity team to improve both our products.

 - Dynamic analysis.